 - Visit the AWS website to learn more about the AWS Competency Program.

 - Visit the Dynatrace website for an interactive experience describing how Dynatrace’s AI engine, Davis® helps the world’s largest organizations accelerate digital transformation.

 - See Dynatrace for yourself – take test drive with our free trial.

-- Check out Dynatrace and AWS – Software Intelligence for the Enterprise Cloud, or learn how How Citrix uses Dynatrace for the Enterprise Cloud or download this eBook to dig in more on the right way to do AI AIOps done right: introducing the next generation of software intelligence
+- Check out Dynatrace and AWS – Software Intelligence for the Enterprise Cloud, or download this eBook to dig in more on the right way to do AI AIOps done right: introducing the next generation of software intelligence

 Dynatrace is a part of the AWS partner network and is an Advanced Technology Partner with Competencies in Containers, DevOps, Migration, and Applied Artificial Intellgience; we are designated as Service Ready for AWS PrivateLink, AWS RDS Ready, Amazon Linus 2 and AWS Outposts; are a Public Sector Partner and SaaS Partner, and a Marketplace Seller.